Tag: honor

 Jewish history is full of followers of God being mistreated by their blood relatives.
 Whether it being cast into cisterns, having to hide in caves, being openly killed, it happened.
 We have the words and/or lives of some of these followers in Scripture.

 Based on the general summary of the Old Testament, it is highly likely that there were many, many more that we don’t know about.
 The people of God were often more the people of the Enemy.
-Even with ‘ life, , and resurrection, it still seems to be the case.
+Even with Jesus’ life, death, and , it still seems to be the case.

 This comes to mind as there is a reckoning happening in the US.
 Statues of famous people are being removed.
 Buildings named “in honor of” famous people are being renamed.
 Even a whole university was renamed.